davidlevinwork/gbfs/docs/gb_bc_fs.md

 # GB-BC-FS

-§GB-BC-FS (Graph-Based Budget-Constraint Feature Selection) is an approach designed to efficiently handle large datasets with numerous features under budget constraints.
+GB-BC-FS (Graph-Based Budget-Constraint Feature Selection) is an approach designed to efficiently handle large datasets with numerous features under budget constraints.
 Unlike traditional methods that generate multiple candidate solutions, GB-BC-FS starts with a single solution and refines it to meet budgetary limits, significantly reducing computational time.
 The process utilizes the GB-AFS method, which selects a minimal set of features necessary for accuracy in multi-class classification by assessing the discriminative power of features across class pairs.

 To ensure feature diversity and accommodate budget constraints, the method includes a heuristic refinement step that adjusts the initial feature set.
 This adjustment is based on a scoring function that favors lower-cost features, simplifying the feature selection process and enhancing robustness.
 The approach also evaluates the interrelationships among features, moving beyond traditional isolated assessments.